funilrys/PyFunceble/docs/components/databases.rst

 * WhoisDB

 .. warning::
-    There is a different about what we are talking here and the :code:`--database` argument which only enable/disable the InactiveDB subsystem.
+    There is a different for what we are talking about here and the :code:`--database` argument which only enable/disable the InactiveDB subsystem.

 How do we manage them?
 ----------------------